brycewray/hugo-site/content/privacy/index.md

 This site [reproduces](/posts/2022/06/static-mastodon-toots-hugo/) some [Mastodon](https://joinmastodon.org/) posts, but as purely static text and downloaded images with no tracking involved.
 Each post is linked to its original location on the applicable Mastodon instance.
 If a post ceases to be available, I recreate its text only in blockquote form.

-## Tinylytics

-This site uses [Tinylytics](https://tinylytics.app) to provide analytics.
-Its ["Privacy Compliance" documentation](https://tinylytics.app/docs/privacy_compliance) details how this tool is "built from the ground up to be compliant with major privacy regulations."

 ## YouTube

 This site uses [lite-youtube-embed](https://github.com/paulirish/lite-youtube-embed) to provide [YouTube](https://youtube.com) embeds that respect your privacy.[^Sia]